ERATOMMSD/polysat_aplas2017/README.md

 $ omake
 ```

-will generates the program `polysat` in the project root directory.
+will generate the program `polysat` in the project root directory.

 ### Internal code documents